15 Nostalgic Collectibles That Are Actually Worth Nothing

 Vintage McDonald’s glasses, featuring iconic characters like Grimace and the Hamburglar or themes like Star Wars and Coca-Cola, are nostalgic reminders of the glory days of fast food (the 1970s and ’80s, duh).
 While they once came with every Happy Meal or for a small upcharge, these glasses now appeal to collectors for their retro charm.
 As appealing as they are, though, they’re still not worth a whole lot — there are some individual glasses being sold for a penny apiece on eBay!

-Not to be confused with the orange popsicles filled with vanilla ice cream, these Dreamsicle figurines were known for their cherubic faces and whimsical charm, and they were a popular collectible in the 1990s.
-Nowadays you can find them for $1 each on eBay.
+Not to be confused with the orange popsicles filled with vanilla ice cream, Dreamsicle figurines were known for their cherubic faces and whimsical charm.
+Though they were a popular collectible in the 1990s, nowadays you can find them for $1 each on eBay.

 I would have been sent to my room with no dinner if I had told my mother in the ’90s that her beloved Cherished Teddies figurines would be on eBay for less than $5 apiece in 2025.
 But I would’ve been right.